Bridge To Understanding Award

 Applying for the Bridge to Understanding Award

-USBBY is seeking applicants for the 2013 Bridge to Understanding Award.
+USBBY is seeking applicants for the Bridge to Understanding Award.
 The selection committee will consider such criteria as the care with which books are selected and presented to children in the program, the depth of cultural understanding that the program supports, the number of children reached by the program and the impact on the community as demonstrated by publicity coverage or anecdotal evidence.
-To be considered, the program must have occurred within 2012.
+To be considered, the program must have occurred within the year prior to submission for award consideration.
 A powerpoint explaining the criteria is available online.

 An application and guidelines are available online, or from the USBBY Secretariat, 5202 Old Orchard Road, Suite 300, Skokie, IL 60077.
 Email: Secretariat@usbby.org.
 Phone: (224) 233-2030.
-Deadline for submissions is March 1, 2013.
-The award will be presented at the annual IRA, ALA, or NCTE Convention, or at a mutually agreeable place and time.
+The annual deadline for submission is September 15.
+The award will be presented at the annual ILA, ALA, or NCTE Convention, a regional IBBY conference, or at a mutually agreeable place and time.

 2011 USBBY Bridge to Understanding Award Winner